abrzv/abrzv/README.md

 # Nyanpasuu ✋

 My name is Yurii, I'm coder from russia.
-My experience of writing in python is about 2 years, and on c/c++ - about a year.
+My experience of writing in python is about 2 years, and on C - about a year.
 Also, i have a little experience of writing in JS and c#, but it isn't so important.

 ## Links ☎